Biblical canon: New Testament

-Among the various Christian denominations, the New Testament canon is a generally agreed-upon list of 27 books.
-However, the way in which those books are arranged may vary from tradition to tradition.
-For instance, in the Slavonic, Orthodox Tewahedo, Syriac, and Armenian traditions, the New Testament is ordered differently from what is considered to be the standard arrangement.
-Protestant Bibles in Russia and Ethiopia usually follow the local Orthodox order for the New Testament.
-The Syriac Orthodox Church and the Assyrian Church of the East both adhere to the Peshitta liturgical tradition, which historically excludes five books of the New Testament Antilegomena: 2 John, 3 John, 2 Peter, Jude, and Revelation.
-However, those books are included in certain Bibles of the modern Syriac traditions.

 Other New Testament works that are generally considered apocryphal nonetheless appear in some Bibles and manuscripts.
 For instance, the Epistle to the Laodiceans was included in numerous Latin Vulgate manuscripts, in the eighteen German Bibles prior to Luther's translation, and also a number of early English Bibles, such as Gundulf's Bible and John Wycliffe's English translation—even as recently as 1728, William Whiston considered this epistle to be genuinely Pauline.
 Likewise, the Third Epistle to the Corinthians was once considered to be part of the Armenian Orthodox Bible, but is no longer printed in modern editions.
 Within the Syriac Orthodox tradition, the Third Epistle to the Corinthians also has a history of significance.
 Both Aphrahat and Ephraem of Syria held it in high regard and treated it as if it were canonical.
-However, it was left-out of the Peshitta and ultimately excluded from the canon altogether.

-The Didache, The Shepherd of Hermas, and other writings attributed to the Apostolic Fathers, were once considered scriptural by various early Church fathers.
+The Didache, The Shepherd of Hermas, and other writings attributed to the Apostolic Fathers, were once considered scriptural by various early Church Fathers.
 They are still being honored in some traditions, though they are no longer considered to be canonical.
 However, certain canonical books within the Orthodox Tewahedo traditions find their origin in the writings of the Apostolic Fathers as well as the Ancient Church Orders.
 The Orthodox Tewahedo churches recognize these eight additional New Testament books in its broader canon.
 They are as follows: the four books of Sinodos, the two books of the Covenant, Ethiopic Clement, and the Ethiopic Didascalia.